dinadina1/Inventory-Management-System-BackEnd/README.md

 >## users

-- signup
+- signup -
-- Login
+- Login-
-- forgot-password
+- forgot-password-
-- reset-password
+- reset-password-
-- logout
+- logout-
-- view current logged in user
+- view current logged in user-

 ### products

-- view all inventory products.
+- view all inventory products.-
-- view all stocks.
+- view all stocks.-
-- view all orders
+- view all purchase orders-
-- view all orders by date.
+- view all orders by date.-
-- view all vendors.
+- view all vendors.-
-- view particular vendor details.
+- view particular vendor details.-
-- view all vendors by state.
+- view all vendors by state.-
-- view all vendors by city.
+- view all vendors by city.-

 <hr>

-- view particular inventory product.
+- view particular inventory product.-
-- create new product.
+- create new product.-
-- update a product by product id.
+- update a product by product id.-
-- delete particular product.
+- delete particular product.-

 <hr>